Interview by Claudia Bigongiari

 All images © Iacopo Pasqui

-Approaching the launch of his photo book N expected in October 2021, we had the pleasure of interviewing Iacopo Pasqui.
+Approaching the launch of his photo book N expected in October 2021 (Now available at Witty Books), we had the pleasure of interviewing Iacopo Pasqui.

 Class 1984, from the province of Tuscany, he’s a fine art and documentary photographer.
 His age and traditional places are element of influence into his research that goes from the personal to the existential.
 From the relationship between human and nature to the relationship between human and society, and all its related contradictions.
 The ordinary, people and places are presented within the same suspended and timeless aesthetic.